peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

+ `true
- `true`  if this object has an outermost tag and that tag is of the given number; otherwise,  `false` .
+      ` if this object has an outermost tag and that tag is of the given number; therwise, `false ` .

 <b>Exceptions:</b>

  * System.ArgumentException:
 The parameter <i>tagValue</i>
 is less than 0.

 <a id="HasMostOuterTag_PeterO_Numbers_EInteger"></a>
 ### HasMostOuterTag